Shreyanshj01/Sentiment-Analysis/README.md

 # Sentiment-Analyzer:
-## Differet sort of architecture im trying to implement which i was not aware about when i was just learning something
+## Different sort of architecture im trying to implement which i was not aware about when i was just learning something

 #### We can have data from multiple client.
 #### Every data is suppose to keep it in a separate way.